How To Segment Audiences: A B2B Marketer’s Guide

 The next level of audience segmentation is building combined audiences.
 This involves combining multiple segmentation criteria to create more refined audience segments.
 For example, you might combine firmographic data points with behavioral data to create segments that align with specific industries and show a high level of interest in your content.

-Step 4: Scale and Refine Over Time
+Step 4: Scale and refine your segmentation over time

 Creating an audience segmentation strategy is a process that should scale over time.
 We recommend taking a crawl, walk, run approach to determine which segments are most successful.